awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Why is serverless extensibility better than webhooks?](https://auth0.com/blog/why-is-serverless-extensibility-better-than-webhooks/) - Post which compares webhooks and serverless architectures.
 - [Writing an event-driven serverless application](https://serverless.com/blog/event-driven-serverless-app-local-dev-exp/) - How to write an event-driven serverless application with full local development experience.
 - [Serverless v1.22.0](https://serverless.com/blog/serverless-v1.22.0/) - Announcement blog post for Serverless Framework v1.22.0.
+- [The GraphQL + serverless stack for static websites](https://thenewstack.io/emerging-graphql-serverless-stack-building-static-web-sites/) - Post about the emerging GraphQL and serverless stack for building static web sites.
+- [From PHP to serverless computing](https://medium.com/@keithwhor/rise-of-functions-as-a-service-how-php-set-the-serverless-stage-20-years-ago-ccb560c5f422) - How PHP set the “serverless” stage 20 years ago.
+- [Serverless by design](https://serverless.zone/serverless-by-design-6cd2cba03779) - A visual approach to serverless development.
+- [OpenFaaS accelerates serverless Java with "AfterBurn"](https://blog.alexellis.io/openfaas-serverless-acceleration/) - How the "AfterBurn" implementation accelerates the Java runtime execution time on OpenFaas significantly.
+- [It’s all about functional stateless microservices](https://siliconangle.com/blog/2017/08/27/serverless-computing-functional-stateless-microservices/) - Introduction post about the history of serverless computing and the up- and downsides using this approach.
+- [Technology never wins, but serverless is the best shortcut](https://hackernoon.com/technology-never-wins-in-business-but-serverless-is-the-best-shortcut-i-know-b49b3ab1803f) - How serverless technology is the best shortcut for early stage startups.
+- [Event-Driven Architecture is the wave of the future](https://thenewstack.io/event-driven-architecture-wave-future/) - How Event-Driven Architectures got into the mainstream thanks to serverless computing.
+- [Understanding AWS Lambda costs](https://serverless.com/blog/understanding-and-controlling-aws-lambda-costs/) - Deep dive into the AWS Lambda pricing model.
+- [How to use multiple runtimes in one Serverless service](https://serverless.com/blog/building-mutliple-runtimes/) - How one can utilize different runtimes in one Serverless Framework service.
+- [Azure matching AWS when it comes to serverless storytelling](https://apievangelist.com/2017/09/06/azure-matching-aws-with-service-storytelling/) - How Microsoft Azure is focusing more and more on serverless technologies.
+- [5 interesting findings about serverless](https://medium.com/memory-leak/5-interesting-findings-about-serverless-2b3cff405d50) - Post which describes 5 recent findings about serverless computing.
+- [Ubers Catalyst service mesh](https://thenewstack.io/ubers-catalyst-service-mesh-provides-visibility-speed/) - How Ubers Catalyst service mesh speeds up application development.
+- [How to manage AWS Step Functions with the Serverless Framework](https://serverless.com/blog/how-to-manage-your-aws-step-functions-with-serverless/) - Step-by-step guide on how to use AWS Step Functions with the Serverless Framework.
+- [Canonical’s new services for enterprise-grade Kubernetes](https://thenewstack.io/canonicals-new-offerings-go-wide-deep-enterprise-kubernetes/) - How [Canonical](https://www.canonical.com) helps enterprises adopt serverless architectures based on Kubernetes.
+- [3 key considerations for event-driven architectures](https://thenewstack.io/3-key-design-considerations-event-driven-architecture/) - Post about the 3 key design considerations when working on event-driven architectures.
+- [Things to know about Lambda](https://read.iopipe.com/things-to-know-about-lambda-is-there-a-need-for-operations-in-serverless-8cff3252c17a) - Post which talks about the operational aspects when using AWS Lambda.
+- [Logging in a serverless architecture](https://logz.io/blog/logging-serverless-architecture/) - Challenges and solutions for logging in a serverless world.
+- [Multi-OS serverless functions with Docker](https://blog.alexellis.io/multi-os-serverless-cluster/) - How one can setup and use multi-OS serverless functions with the help of the OpenFaaS project.
+- [Serverless plugin for local AWS Lambda development](https://bespoken.io/blog/serverless-plugin-local-aws-lambda-development/) - Post about the Serverless Framework plugin for easier development with [Bespoken](https://bespoken.io).
+- [Serverless Framework Webtasks provider plugin](https://serverless.com/blog/serverless-webtasks/) - Announcement blog post about the Serverless Framework Webtasks provider integration.
+- [How and when to use AWS Lambda](https://blog.stackahoy.io/migrating-to-aws-lambda-functions-c6977c56abe) - Advices on how to migrate new applications to a FaaS powered infrastructure.
+- [Serverless Framework and Auth0 Webtasks](https://auth0.com/blog/serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train/) - How you can use the Serverless Framework and Auth0 Webtasks.
+- [Building a database-driven serverless application on Bluemix](https://thenewstack.io/walkthrough-building-serverless-applications-ibm-bluemix/) - Step-by-step guide on how to build a database-driven serverless application on IBM Bluemix.
+- [Building serverless SaaS app on AWS](https://aws.amazon.com/de/blogs/apn/building-serverless-saas-applications-on-aws/) - Post on how to build a serverless SaaS application on AWS.
+- [Game of Lambdas](http://rea.tech/game-of-lambdas/) - Lessons learned building a serverless recommendation engine.
+- [5 things you need to know about serverless](https://techbeacon.com/aws-lambda-serverless-apps-5-things-you-need-know-about-serverless-computing) - Post about five important things one needs to know about serverless computing.
+- [How to deploy multiple micro-services under one API](https://serverless.com/blog/api-gateway-multiple-services/) - Post on how to deploy multiple micro-services under one API domain with the Serverless Framework.
+- [Serverless monitoring - the good, the bad and the ugly](https://serverless.com/blog/serverless-monitoring-the-good-the-bad-and-the-ugly/) - How to setup and operate a monitoring and logging system for serverless applications.
+- [What's next for the serverless platform?](https://thenewstack.io/whats-next-serverless-platform/) - Post by Austen Collins about the future of serverless computing and the road ahead for Serverless, inc.
+- [Introducing live debugging in AWS Lambda](https://www.trek10.com/blog/aws-lambda-debugger/) - Post which introduces and explains the [AWS Lambda debugger ★167](https://github.com/trek10inc/aws-lambda-debugger) project.
+- [Processing 100,000 events per second on Azure Functions](https://blogs.msdn.microsoft.com/appserviceteam/2017/09/19/processing-100000-events-per-second-on-azure-functions/) - Post about an example event processing pipeline built with Azure Functions.
+- [Enable API Gateway caching on request parameters](https://medium.com/@theburningmonk/serverless-1-x-enable-api-gateway-caching-on-request-parameters-894b31762068) - How to enable API Gateway caching on request parameters for Serverless v1.x.
+- [Versioning in AWS Lambda](https://medium.com/aaptiv-engineering/https-medium-com-aaptiv-engineering-getting-started-with-versioning-in-aws-lambda-92c617e2f5f1) - How to properly use AWS Lambda versioning.
+- [Building a serverless app with .NET Core on AWS](http://www.jerriepelser.com/blog/dotnet-core-aws-lambda-serverless-application/) - How to create a serverless application with .NET Core, AWS Lambda and AWS API Gateway.
+- [Build a ping Service + status page](https://codeburst.io/build-a-serverless-ping-service-status-page-in-5-steps-with-stdlib-scheduled-tasks-6bdd164e67dc) - Step-by-step guide on how to build a serverless ping service + status page in 5 steps with StdLib Scheduled Tasks.
+- [Serverless ImageMagick](https://blog.alexellis.io/serverless-imagemagick/) - How to build a serverless ImageMagick service powered by OpenFaas.
+- [Serverless architecture for a banking chatbot](https://medium.com/openwhisk/serverless-architecture-for-banking-chatbot-1f11d3090f18) - How the serverless architecture for a banking chatbot built on top of Apache OpenWhisk looks like.
+- [Stackery releases management console for serverless developers](https://www.geekwire.com/2017/portlands-stackery-releases-management-console-aspiring-serverless-developers/) - Post about the [Stackery.io](http://stackery.io) developer console for serverless applications.
+- [What's new for Serverless plugins](https://serverless.com/blog/plugin-system-extensions/) - Post about the recent enhancements of the Serverless Frameworks plugin system.
+- [Monitoring, and the “No Ops” myth](https://read.acloud.guru/serverless-superheroes-adam-johnson-monitoring-and-the-no-ops-myth-117e468416a2) - Post about monitoring serverless applications.

 ## Screencasts